How to track business expenses: a complete guide for 2026

 Digital vs. physical storage

 Digital storage is now the standard for most businesses.
-The IRS accepts electronic copies as long as they're legible and include all original information.
+It offers searchable records, automatic backup, and access from anywhere with no physical clutter.
+Physical storage, on the other hand, takes up space, can fade or get lost, and is harder to organize.
+The IRS accepts electronic copies as long as they're legible and include all original information, making digital the clear choice.

 Best practices for receipt management